Azure/terraform-azurerm-avm-res-network-routetable/README.md

 ### <a name="input_location"></a> [location](#input\_location)

-Description:     (Optional) Specifies the supported Azure location where the resource exists.
+Description:     (Required) Specifies the supported Azure location for the resource to be deployed.
-    When no location is specified, the parent resource group location is used.
     Changing this forces a new resource to be created.

 Type: `string`